renvrant/enlighten/readme.md

 Simple python app made for the purpose of sharing stories with others about difficulties and transgressions that minority groups experience in the work place.
-The goal of this project is to raise awareness for people about the challenges and injustices that minority groups experience (and hopefully to inspire change).
+The goal of this project is to raise awareness for people about the challenges that minority groups experience (and hopefully to inspire change).

 ### Setting up